 Wrightsville is a very small city located in the state of Georgia.
 With a population of 3,642 people and two constituent neighborhoods, Wrightsville is the 245th largest community in Georgia.

-Wrightsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Wrightsville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wrightsville are a mix of both white- and blue-collar jobs.
 Overall, Wrightsville is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Wrightsville who work in office and administrative support (14.57%), sales jobs (8.53%), and law enforcement and fire fighting (7.40%).

 Being a small city, Wrightsville does not have a public transit system used by locals to get to and from work.